TimbreTron: A WaveNet(CycleGAN(CQT(Audio))) Pipeline for Musical Timbre Transfer: Related Work

 There is a long history of using clever representations of images or audio signals in order to perform manipulations which are not straightforward on the raw signals.
 In a seminal work, \citet{tenenbaum1999separating} used a multilinear representation to separate style and content of images. \citet{ulyanov2016audio} and \citet{verma2018neural} then applied the optimization technique proposed by \citet{gatys2015neural} to the audio domain by applying the image-based architectures to spectrogram representations of the signals. \citet{grinstein2017audio} took a similar approach, but used hand-crafted features to extract statistics from the spectrograms.
 However, a recent review by \citet{DBLP:journals/corr/abs-1803-06841} pointed out that the disentanglement of timbre and performance control information remains unsolved.

-\citet{zhu2017unpaired} introduced the CycleGAN approach to learn an ``unsupervised image-to-image mapping'' between two unpaired datasets using two generator networks and two discriminator networks with generative adversarial training.
-Given the success of the CycleGAN on image domain style transfer, \citet{kaneko2017parallel} applied the same architecture to translate between human voices in the Mel-cepstral coefficient (MCEP) domain and \citet{brunner2018symbolic} applied it to musical style transfer with MIDI representations. \citet{hoffman2017cycada} extended the CycleGAN architecture for domain adaptation, and \citet{hosseini2018multi,hosseini2018augmented} further extended it on the speech domain.
+\citet{zhu2017unpaired} introduced Cycle GAN approach to learn an ``unsupervised image-to-image mapping'' between two unpaired datasets using two generator networks and two discriminator networks with generative adversarial training.
+Given the success of the CycleGAN on image domain style transfer, \citet{kaneko2017parallel} applied the same architecture to translate between human voices in the Mel-cepstral coefficient (MCEP) domain and \citet{brunner2018symbolic} applied it to musical style transfer with MIDI representations.

 What the aforementioned audio style transfer approaches have in common is that the reconstruction quality is limited by the existing non-parametric algorithms for audio reconstruction (e.g., the Griffin-Lim algorithm for STFT domain reconstruction~\citep{griffin1984signal}, or the WORLD vocoder for MCEP domain reconstruction of speech signals~\citep{morise2016world}), or existing MIDI synthesizer.